SamadritaM30/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Predicting whether a person is healthy or has a heart disease using  ML
+Predicting whether a person is healthy or has a heart disease using  Logistic Regression Model, Data pre-proccessing, and Data Evaluation